PostHog/posthog.com/contents/blog/posthog-vs-growthbook.md

 PostHog is built for high-growth startups.
 This means it is simple for founders and engineers to implement themselves.
 There are many [SDKs](/docs/libraries), [tutorials](/tutorials), and [docs](/docs) to help you get started quickly with any type of app.

-As startups scale, PostHog also provides the mores advanced tools they need to succeed.
-These include like advanced product analytics, [SQL querying](/docs/product-analytics/sql), [CDPs](/docs/cdp), and [data warehousing](/docs/data-warehouse).
+As startups scale, PostHog also provides the more advanced tools they need to succeed.
+These include advanced product analytics, [SQL querying](/docs/product-analytics/sql), [CDPs](/docs/cdp), and [data warehousing](/docs/data-warehouse).

 GrowthBook, on the other hand, focuses only on later-stage, larger companies than PostHog.
 Many of their features, like their analytical A/B testing suite, are great for data teams which also come at a later stage.